The leaseholder’s right of first refusal in a freehold sale

 Right of first refusal applications can be tricky to run – especially in large blocks where there will be a number of participating leaseholders.
 The active involvement of each and every participating leaseholder is crucial, not least because of the tight deadlines involved.

-As a result we would strongly recommend that all involved sign a participation agreement.
+As a result we would strongly recommend that all involved in this kind of shared freehold project sign a participation agreement.
 Our team can draft one of these agreements for you.
-This legally enforceable document binds participants to the process once it has begun.
-This avoids the risk of people pulling out and leaving the other leaseholders unable to proceed.
+This legally enforceable document binds participating leaseholders to the process once it has begun.
+This avoids the risk of other flat owners pulling out and leaving the remaining leaseholders unable to proceed.

 Click here to read more about Participation Agreements, including the kind of provisions that a well drafted agreement should contain.